Pavlopetri: Exploration

 The fieldwork of 2009 was largely to map the site.
 It is the first submerged town digitally surveyed in three dimensions.
 Sonar mapping techniques developed by military and oil prospecting organizations have aided recent work.
 The city has at least 15 buildings submerged in 3 to 4 m of water.
 The newest discoveries in 2009 alone cover 9000 sqm.

 Four more fieldwork sessions were planned in October 2009, in collaboration with the Greek government as a joint project aimed at excavations.

 Also working alongside the archaeologists (from the University of Nottingham) are a team from the Australian Centre for Field Robotics, who aim to take underwater archaeology into the 21st century.
 Several unique robots have been developed to survey the site in various ways.

 One of the results of the survey was to establish that the town was the centre of a thriving textile industry (from the many loom weights found in the site).

-Also many large pitharis pots (pottery jars) from Crete were excavated, indicating a major trading port.
+Also many large pithari pots (pottery jars) from Crete were excavated, indicating a major trading port.

 In 2010, a team from the Hellenic Centre for Maritime Research used the stereo-photogrammetric data collected from the surveying of the site to reconstruct what the shoreline around the site would have looked like.
-This included the Geomorphology of the area between the now island of Elafonisos and the beaches of Pounta in Vigklafia.
+This included the geomorphology of the area between the now island of Elafonisos and the beaches of Pounta in Vigklafia.
 The reason that this research was done is because they wanted to find out how the site became submerged as well as the time period in which it occurred.
 They hypothesized that the site would have been slowly lowered over time by three or four different earthquakes.
 The rising of the sea level over the past 5000 years has also affected the submergence of the site.
-When Pavlopetri was built in the 4th millennium BC, it would have been about two or three meters Above sea level which was normal for that time period and area.
+When Pavlopetri was built in the 4th millennium BC, it would have been about two or three meters above sea level which was normal for that time period and area.
 In 1200 BC, Pavlopetri was coming close to its demise and the sea level had risen about two meters since its initial inhabitance and at this point it was only about one meter above sea level.
-This would have made the town susceptible to Flooding explaining their complex water system.
-Sometime between the years 480-650 AD the site was pushed down by Tectonic activity which would have been one of the earthquakes.
+This would have made the town susceptible to flooding explaining their complex water system.
+Sometime between the years 480-650 AD the site was pushed down by tectonic activity which would have been one of the earthquakes.
 This earthquake pushed the site down about 3 meters and along with the sea level having risen about 1.5 meters since 1200 BC, the site would have been submerged.